-The temperature of the water in this Tulum Cenote is quite fresh but once you get swimming around you will warm up in no time.
+The temperature of the water in this cenote is quite fresh but once you get swimming around you will warm up in no time.
 There is also a wooden ladder built-in making it easy to get in and out of Ik Kil Cenote.

 Full Blog Post → Ik Kil Cenote

 Cenote Suytun is arguably one of the best Cenotes in Valladolid and perhaps the entire Yucatán Peninsula in Mexico!
 Featuring a monolithic cave filled with shallow turquoise water and an idyllic stone pathway that stretches out into the middle of this amazing Cenote!